druchefavour/react-price-inventory/README.md

 13. Github

 ## PROCESS
-Step 1: Use npx create-react-app react-nyapp to create new app which is stored in the directory react-nyapp.
+Step 1: Use npx create-react-app price-inv-app to create new app which is stored in the directory price-inv-app.